 If you want to stream to Sonos without leaving your favourite app, you have some options.

-And if you have an iOS device, including iPhone and iPad or a Mac, you can play sounds from your favorite apps out loud on Sonos via Apple AirPlay 2.
+And if you have an iOS device, including iPhone and iPad, or a Mac, you can play sounds from your favourite apps out loud on Sonos via Apple AirPlay 2.

 You’ll be prompted to tune your speaker with Trueplay during setup.
 If you choose to wait, you can always come back to it later from the Settings menu.
 Tap System, choose Beam from the list of products, and then tap Trueplay in the Sound section.

-With Beam, your shows, movies and games will sound fuller, the dialogue crisper and the bass bolder.
-If you’d like to further expand your home cinema setup, you have two options.
+With Beam, your shows, movies, and games will sound fuller, the dialogue crisper, and the bass bolder.
+If you’d like to further expand your home theatre setup, you have two options.

 - Add a subwoofer.
-Adding Sub to your home cinema setup will give you bass you can feel.
+Adding Sub to your Home Theatre setup will give you bass you can feel.
 It also offloads the lower frequencies from Beam, so you can experience richer mid-range and high frequencies.

 - Connect two rear speakers for surround sound.
-When you add two matching speakers (Sonos One, One SL or Five) to your setup, you unlock your home cinema’s full potential.
-Ambient effects like footsteps, whispers and elements of the score will completely immerse you in the world on screen.
+When you add two matching speakers (Sonos One, One SL, or Five) to your setup, you unlock your home theatre’s full potential.
+Ambient effects like footsteps, whispers, and elements of the score will completely immerse you in the world on screen.

-Learn more about creating the ultimate home cinema setup here.
+Learn more about creating the ultimate Home Theatre setup here.

 Beam and the Sonos System

 But how we live in our homes is ever-changing.
-Sometimes we continuously flow from room to room, crossing paths with partners, family and housemates.
+Sometimes we continuously flow from room to room, crossing paths with partners, family, and housemates.
 At times like these, sound is a shared experience.
-But there are also times when we be in separate areas of the house, happy to stay put and have our individual experiences.
+But there are also times when we camp out in separate areas of the house, happy to stay put and have our individual experiences.
 With multiple speakers, the Sonos system adjusts to the unique ways we live in our homes.
-If you want to explore how to expand your listening experience, visit sonos.com for more information on portable speakers, architectural speakers and more.
+If you want to explore how to expand your listening experience, visit sonos.com for more information on portable speakers, architectural speakers, and more.